 By Sonia Chan Lee, Esq.

-If you or someone you know have a blended family and you have not set up an estate plan (or you haven't updated in quite some time), simply contact our office or attend one of our upcoming free informational seminars and let us help you and all of your loved ones get the peace of mind you all deserve to know that things are properly set up for life's “what if's” and “when's”.
+Whether you've got a cheap plan that may need a review by experts or you have been considering getting your estate plan done, simply contact our office or attend one of our upcoming free informational seminars and let us help you and your loved ones get the peace of mind in knowing that you have a Living Trust that will actually work!